 - Classification is the organization of organisms into groups that inhabit the same area.

 Biological classification is the organization of species into groups based on meaningful similarities.
 These groups are then divided into smaller, more specific subgroups.
 Each subgroup provides additional information about the species that are contained within it.
 Scientists classify organisms to make them easier to study and to more efficiently share information.
 The study of biological classification dates back to a time before biologists fully understood genetics.
 Initially, scientists classified organisms based only on physical characteristics.
-This is now referred to as artificial classification.
 Later, as genetic science became more advanced, organisms were classified based on their genetic and evolutionary relationships.
-We call this natural classification.

 From this information, we can conclude that classification is the organization of living things into groups that have similar features.

 The method of naming organisms that Carl Linnaeus developed is called “binomial nomenclature.”
 Binomial means “two names,” and nomenclature is a term that means “naming system.”
 Linnaeus was a botanist, so he studied plants.
 At the time, species of plants were often given long, Latin names that described various parts of their anatomy.
 Since there were many names involved, this was called “polynomial nomenclature” (“poly-” means “many”).
 For example, the herb commonly known in English as “catnip” had the polynomial name Nepeta floribus interrupte spicatis pendunculatis.
 This type of name is hard to remember, and each newly discovered species would have to be named individually.
 Using binomial nomenclature, each different species is given a name that consists of just two parts, so now catnip is simply called Nepeta cataria.

 Definition: Binomial Nomenclature

 Binomial nomenclature is the scientific system of naming species using their two most specific taxonomic ranks, for example, Homo sapiens.